 Loyola – Manresa

-We will be walking part of the route taken by Íñigo López de Loyola (who later became Saint Ignatius of Loyola) in 1522 from his home in Spain’s Basque country to Montserrat and Manresa.
+We will be walking part of the route taken by Íñigo López de Loyola.
+Who is better known as Saint Ignatius of Loyola.
+We will walk from his home in Spain’s Basque country to Montserrat and Manresa.

 This will be both an outer journey as well as an inner journey.
 We will walk for 16 days.
 The outer journey will be well marked and well-led but the inner journey will be less marked.
 Like all pilgrimages, the inner journey is the most important.
 For some it will be about forgiveness or reconciliation, for others a new direction or course in life, a confirmation of a major life choice, or a renewed or rediscovered sense of personal identity.

 St. Ignatius himself walked this pilgrimage for his inner journey.